Music plays an important role in Lutheran liturgies.

 Our choir plays a role in our worship life.

 The choir, which numbers about 12, leads the congregation in song and offers a choir anthem as part of three Sunday services each month.
 The choir always welcomes new members.
-For more information, contact Choir Director Sharon MacKenzie-Jordan at firstname.lastname@example.org
+For more information, contact Music Director Sharon MacKenzie-Jordan at email@example.com

 As well, LCOS is home to members and attendees who have a variety of musical talents.
-On any given Sunday, people taking part in the worship service may hear an organ, or a piano, or a French horn or a flute or an occasional guitar as part of the liturgy.
+On any given Sunday, people taking part in the worship service may hear an organ, or a piano, or a violin, or a French horn or a flute or an occasional guitar as part of the liturgy.